 6. Use System File Checker (SFC)

 Windows files get modified as system updates occur or applications get installed and upgraded.
 They can also be corrupted by malicious software or incomplete updates.
 Bottom line: When system files aren't as they should be, weird things will occur to your Windows installation.

 To prevent Windows from acting erratically or failing to load the system or applications correctly, you should regularly run SFC--the built-in Microsoft utility to check and fix system file issues.
 Here's how:

 - Type sfc /scannow to begin the verification process for all system files.
 As the scan progresses, any corrupt files will automatically be corrected from the cache stored locally in the Windows directory.

 7. Uninstall unused applications

 We all use a variety of apps to get work accomplished.
 Some are small, while other are large suites.
 But make no mistake: Over time some of these apps lose their viability and no longer serve their function.

 This presents a problem on a couple of fronts.
 First, keeping unnecessary apps installed can lead to bloat.
 Second, they can present security issues.
 If the apps no longer being used are also no longer supported by the developer, there could be an even greater security risk.
 Close out the year by ridding yourself of these unused apps before data loss occurs.

-If you're upgrading to a new PC or swapping out your gear, you can transfer your account profile, including files & folders and settings, from your old PC to the new one.
-Sadly, Microsoft's Windows Easy Transfer does not support Windows 10.
-However, Microsoft has a partnership with LapLink to officially provide Windows 10 support for its PCMover Express software ($14.99-29.99) to migrate data to a new Windows 10-enabled PC.
+If you're upgrading to a new PC or swapping out your gear, you can transfer your account profile, including Files & Folders and settings, from your old PC to the new one.
+Microsoft has a partnership with LapLink to officially provide Windows 10 support for its PCMover Express software ($14.99-29.99) to migrate data to a new Windows 10-enabled PC.
 The application also includes regular and enterprise editions that may be used over corporate networks and provides zero-touch support.